-The employment agreements also provide that if within one year following a change in control the executive, in the case of Messrs.
-Colson, Haddox, Wilson and Trawick, terminates his agreement for good reason or, in the case of Ms. Gordon, is offered a "lesser position" (as defined in Ms. Gordon's employment agreement), or the executive's employment is terminated by us without good cause, the provisions that restrict competition with us will not apply, and the executive will be entitled to receive the applicable lump-sum severance payment described in the preceding paragraph.
+The employment agreements also provide that if within one year following a change in control, the executive's employment is terminated by us without good cause or the executive, in the case of Messrs.
+Colson, Haddox, Wilson and Trawick, terminates his agreement for good reason or, in the case of Mr. Jensen, is offered a "lesser position," defined generally as a new position or change in current position which offers a lower level of compensation, materially reduces his level of responsibility or requires relocation of his principal residence, the provisions that restrict competition with us will not apply, and the executive will be entitled to receive the applicable lump-sum severance payment described in the preceding paragraph.
 In addition, the employment agreement with Mr. Haddox provides that he may elect to terminate his agreement pursuant to the occurrence of a change in control by providing written notice at least five business days prior to closing of the transaction giving rise to the change in control.
 In this instance, the provisions that restrict competition with us will not apply, and Mr. Haddox will be entitled to receive the applicable lump-sum severance payment described in the preceding paragraph.